 This course provides an overview of the roots and purposes of open education.
 Intended to offer a broad introduction to the scope of the field including key research themes, it surveys the growth of open education from the 1960s to today.
 Learners will read research and explore a wide range of examples of open education practices from a variety of contexts.
 An examination of the social justice ethos of open education will study such topics that underlie many open education approaches and initiatives.

-Module 1 - History, Purposes and Definitions of Open Education
+Topic 1 - History, Purposes and Definitions of Open Education

-Module 2 - Open Education Practices and Research
+Topic 2 - Open Education Practices and Research

-Module 3 - Critical Perspectives
+Topic 3 - Critical Perspectives

 Open Educational Resources and Pedagogies (OPEN-9200)